Eaint2000-droid/Ascent/README.md

 Flexibly launch and manage marketing campaigns Showcase rewards accrued by users in the form of cashback, miles, and points in relation to their spending

+## Running the web application
+### Amplify
+To view the deployed web application, open https://www.itsag3t5.com on your browser.

+### Development mode
+To run the frontend web application locally, cd initial-app/frontend before running the npm start command.
+Open [http://localhost:3000](http://localhost:5000) to view it in your browser.

+## Deploying web application to Amplify
+1. Sign in to the AWS Amplify console.
+2. Connect to the "project-2022-23t1-g3-t5" github branch.
+3. When writing the build settings, use amplify.yml located in the root source folder.
+4. Review your changes and then choose Save and deploy.
+The Amplify Console will pull code from your repository, build changes to frontend, and deploy your build artifacts.
 ## Links to other repos

 - [Database Initialisation scripts](https://github.com/cs301-itsa/project-2022-23t1-g3-team5-database-initialisation): Code used to setup the database by populating them with necessary data such as MCC codes.